yasirisrar012/Worldwide-Layoffs-Data-Analysis-Using-MySQL/README.md

-# Worldwide Layoffs Data Analysis Using MySQL
+# Worldwide Layoffs Data Cleaning and Exploratory Data Analysis Using MySQL
 ## Project Overview:
 Welcome to my analysis of Worldwide layoffs, focusing on workforce reduction across different industries due to global economic crisis.
 This project was created out of a desire to navigate and understand the worst hit industries and stages affected due to economic crisis more effectively.
 The data sourced from Kaggle which provides a foundation for my analysis, containing detailed information on companies, industries, locations, total laid off, percentage laid off, date and fund raised.
 Through a series of SQL queries, I explore key questions such as the layoffs by industry, company, location, countries and the date of layoffs such as when did the first and last layoff happened.